paldepind/projectdo/README.md

-# testit
+# tst

 A universal test command for running tests with fewer key-strokes.

-testit automatically finds configuration files associated with test and runs the appropriate command to run the tests.
+tst automatically finds configuration files associated with test and runs the appropriate command to run the tests.

 In a NodeJS project it runs `npm test`, in a Rust project it runs `cargo test`,